Nukesor/comfy-table/README.md

 - Pretty much every part of the table is customizable (borders, lines, padding, alignment).
 - Constraints on columns that allow some additional control over how to arrange content.
 - Cross plattform (Linux, macOS, Windows).
-- I probably forgot some stuff...

-### Guide-lines:
+## Guide-lines

 Comfy-table is supposed to be minimalistic.
 A fixed set of features that just work, for a simple use-case:

 - Normal tables (columns, rows, one cell per column/row).
-- Dynamic adjustment of content to a given width.
+- Dynamic arrangement of content to a given width.
-- Some kind of manual intervention in the adjustmen process.
+- Some kind of manual intervention in the arrangement process.

 If you come up with an idea or an improvement, that fits into the current scope of the project, feel free to create an issue :)!